by Texas Homesteader

 What Is An Internet Troll?

 Wickipedia defines an internet troll as: “a person who sows discord on the Internet by starting arguments or upsetting people, by posting inflammatory, extraneous or off-topic messages in an online community with the deliberate intent of provoking readers into an emotional response or of otherwise disrupting normal on-topic discussion, often for their own amusement.”
-It certainly sounded like the situation here.
+It certainly sounded like a troll situation here.

 Although I’d never personally dealt with a troll situation before I know you don’t ‘feed’ the trolls by trying to reason with them.
 But I made rookie mistake #1 – I did.